 Note: This recipe has no added oil.
 The black bean burgers are moist on the inside, but the outside is rather like a crust.
 If you prefer a moister burger, add approximately 1/3 cup of vegetable oil to the recipe.

-Note: Flax/chia “eggs” are an important component of this recipe.
-Here is a great post to read about making flax eggs.
+Note: Chia “eggs” are an important component of this recipe.
+Here is a great post to read about making chia eggs.

 Blending the beans, adding quinoa, and ready to cook burgers on the pan